NoahC52/NHL_fun_fact/README.md

 # NHL_fun_fact
+# INFO
-Simple project designed to give fun facts about the 7 various teams I have selected.
+So this is a simple project designed to give fun facts about the 7 various teams I have selected.
+# REASON
+This was designed as a way for me to test various things I have been teaching myself in python.
+It explores various things from functions, if, else, and elif statements, while loops, directorys, and finally well documented code.
+I'm pretty happy with it and I hope you have fun testing it. :)